Outer-Product-Free Sets for Polynomial Optimization and Oracle-Based Cuts: Numerical Examples and Experiments

 The problem is formulated in extended space with augmented variables $x_4,x_5,x_6$ in order to represent the objective function with linear constraints.
 Constraints~(\ref{eq:excard1})-(\ref{eq:excard6}) relate the augmented variables to the original objective function.
 Constraints~(\ref{eq:excardnn}) are redundant inequalities used to form a simplicial cone after solving the linear programming relaxation.
 Dropping the nonconvex constraint~(\ref{eq:excardcard}) yields a linear programming relaxation.

-The linear programming relaxation has an optimal solution $x^* = [2, -1, 3, 0, 0, 0]^T$ with objective value $0$.
+The LP relaxation has an optimal solution $x^* = [2, -1, 3, 0, 0, 0]^T$ with objective value $0$.
 The closest vector to $x^*$ obeying the cardinality constraint is $[2, 0, 3, 0, 0, 0]^T$ with Euclidean distance 1, giving us a step size of 1 along all directions for the intersection cut.
-The simplicial cone with apex $x^*$ may be written as $B x \leq b_B$, where
+The simplicial cone with apex $x^*$ may be written as $\bar A x \leq \bar b$, where

 Applying \Cref{eq:closedformcut}, we generate the cut